symfony-cmf/symfony-cmf-docs/bundles/create/introduction.rst

 the JSON-LD sent by backbone.js back to your domain objects.

 The `CreatePHP`_ library contains a metadata tool to define the mapping between your domain objects and the RDF information.
-It provides a twig extension to enrich your HTML pages with the RDFa attributes, similar to how you output forms.
+It provides a Twig extension to enrich your HTML pages with the RDFa attributes, similar to how you output forms.
 CreatePHP also provides the means to store the JSON-LD data sent by backbone.js back into your domain objects and save them.
 If you know Doctrine, this is a similar job to how Doctrine reads data from database columns and loads them into your domain objects.

-The CreateBundle finally registers the twig extension in Symfony and provides a REST controller for the backbone.js ajax calls.
+The CreateBundle finally registers the Twig extension in Symfony and provides a REST controller for the backbone.js ajax calls.
 It also provides helpers to bootstrap create.js in your templates.